Capital Projects

 Department Budget Overview

-The Proposed Budget reflects a single year snapshot of capital projects that span multiple fiscal years.
-The 2024-25 Adopted Budget includes $78,886,953 and $7,270,388 in budgeted capital project expenditures for the County Facilities and Parks divisions, respectively.
-Budgeted expenditures not utilized in 2024-25 are rolled into the next budget year to support the continuation of active capital projects.
-The County’s entire portfolio of active capital projects can be reviewed in the 2025-2030 Capital Improvement Plan (CIP).
+The budget reflected a single year snapshot of capital projects that span multiple fiscal years.
+The County's entire portfolio of active capital projects within this budget and those within the Community Development and Infrastructure budget can be reviewed in the 2025-2030 Capital Improvement Plan (CIP).

 Emerging Issues